gtaubman/doneyet/README.md

 ## 1.0 - Original fork from https://github.com/gtaubman/doneyet

-## 1.1 - first release by stweise as no integration on original repository could be arranged
+## 1.1 - edit and delete of notes & help dialog
 Features:
 * added deleting and editing of notes
 * drawing closing T-junctions